service-mesh-performance/service-mesh-performance/CONTRIBUTING.md

 <a href="https://user-images.githubusercontent.com/7570704/64490167-98906400-d25a-11e9-8b8a-5f465b854d49.png" ><img src="https://user-images.githubusercontent.com/7570704/64490167-98906400-d25a-11e9-8b8a-5f465b854d49.png" width="50%"><a>

+### Set up your development environment

+ Note: Windows users can run Jekyll by following the [Windows Installation Guide](https://jekyllrb.com/docs/installation/windows/) and also install Ruby Version Manager [RVM](https://rvm.io) - a command-line tool which allows you to easily install, manage and work with multiple ruby environments on your local machine.
+Alternatively, if you're running Windows 10, update to version 1903 Build 18362 or higher.
+You can also shift to Windows Subsystem for Linux [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 ## <a name="contributing-docs">Documentation Contribution Flow</a>
 Please contribute!
 All projects under Layer5 use GitHub Pages to host its documentation.
 Learn more about [Layer5's documentation framework](https://docs.google.com/document/d/17guuaxb0xsfutBCzyj2CT6OZiFnMu9w4PzoILXhRXSo/edit?usp=sharing).
 The process of contributing follows this flow: